-For more than forty years Caabu has taken a lead in encouraging constructive engagement with the Arab world and Arab-British communities in British schools.
+For more than fifty years Caabu has taken a lead in encouraging constructive engagement with the Arab world and Arab-British communities in British schools.
 Given that most people in Britain have a very limited understanding of the Arab world, its peoples, culture and history, working with young people is one of the most valuable contributions we can make.

-Our education programme works to:
+Our educational programme works to:

 - Equip young people with a more engaged and open-minded approach

 - Cover a variety of subjects in Caabu teaching resources that the national curriculum does not sufficiently address

 Caabu focuses on a wide range of subjects, covering topics such as Arab stereotypes, images of the Middle East, Israel-Palestine, the Arab Uprisings and the Syrian Refugee Crisis.
 Caabu facilitates in a variety of ways, delivering through assemblies, workshops and debates.
 Caabu is happy to explore new topics and methods of delivery according to school interest and preference.
 The education programme aims to inspire critical thinking and for students to look beyond the headlines to the underlying issues.